plicease-legacy/Test-Script-Async/README.md

 Print out diagnostics (with `diag`) to describe the run of the script.
-This includes the script filename, any arguments, the termination status (either error, exit value or signal number), the output and the stndard error output.
+This includes the script filename, any arguments, the termination status (either error, exit value or signal number), the output and the standard error output.

 ## note